Trusted WordPress tutorials, when you need them most.

 A list of installed WordPress plugins

-First, you need to select all plugins, and then select ‘Deactivate’ from ‘Bulk Actions’ drop down menu.
-Click on the Apply button to deactivate all selected plugins.
+First, select all plugins and then select ‘Deactivate’ from the ‘Bulk Actions’ drop-down menu.

-Deactivating al your WordPress plugins
+Deactivating all your WordPress plugins

 Some errors may stop you from accessing your WordPress admin area.
 If this is the case then you can deactivate your plugins using FTP.

-To start, you’ll need to connect to your WordPress hosting files using an FTP client.
 If you haven’t used FTP before, then please see our guide on how to use FTP to upload files to WordPress.

 Troubleshooting a WordPress website

-Here you’ll see a folder named ‘plugins.’
+Here, you’ll see a folder named plugins.

-You can now either Control-click or right-click this folder, and select ‘Rename.’
+You can now either control-click or right-click this folder and select ‘Rename.’

 Renaming a folder in FTP

-After deactivating your plugins, check to see whether the problem is still happening on your website or WordPress blog.
+After deactivating your plugins, simply check to see whether the problem is still happening on your website or WordPress blog.
 If your site is now working perfectly, then you’ll know that the problem is related to a plugin.

-You can now simply reactivate your plugins one by one, to see when the problem starts happening again.
+You can now simply reactivate your plugins one by one to see when the problem starts happening again.

 Activating a WordPress plugin

 As soon as the problem reappears, you’ll know which plugin is causing the problem.
-You can then uninstall this WordPress plugin and find a better alternative.
+You can then uninstall this WordPress plugin and find a better plugin alternative.

 6. Switch to a Default WordPress Theme

-Sometimes your WordPress theme can cause issues on your site.
+Sometimes, your WordPress theme can cause issues on your site.
 To find out if your theme is causing the problem, you can try switching to a default WordPress theme like Twenty Twenty-One or Twenty-Twenty Two.

-Since these themes are created by the official WordPress team, they’re less likely to cause conflicts or have bugs compared to some other third party themes.
+Since these themes are created by the official WordPress team, they’re less likely to cause conflicts or have bugs compared to some other third-party themes.

 To switch to a default WordPress theme, go to Appearance » Themes.